zekebarger/AccuSleePy/README.md

     - Model files contain useful metadata (brain state configuration, epoch length, number of epochs)
     - Models optimized for real-time scoring can be trained
+- Confidence scores can be saved and visualized
 - Lists of recordings can be imported and exported for repeatable batch processing
 - Undo/redo functionality in the manual scoring interface